llvm/llvm-project/llvm/docs/LangRef.rst

-The '``llvm.vp.reduce.fmin``' intrinsic performs the floating-point ``MIN`` reduction (:ref:`llvm.vector.reduce.fmin <int_vector_reduce_fmin>`) of the vector operand ``val`` on each enabled lane, taking the minimum of that and the scalar ``start_value``.
+The '``llvm.vp.reduce.fmin``' intrinsic performs the floating-point ``MIN`` reduction (:ref:`llvm.vector.reduce.fmin <int_vector_reduce_fmin>`) of the vector argument ``val`` on each enabled lane, taking the minimum of that and the scalar ``start_value``.
 Disabled lanes are treated as containing the neutral value (i.e. having no effect on the reduction operation).
 If the vector length is zero, the result is the start value.